mherttrich/dijkstra-java8/readme.txt

 I evalueted A*  and breadth-first search as well.
 BFS seemed not to fit, because in our case edges are weighted.
 For A* I lacked the heuristic (i.e LatLong).

-I know that dijkstra can be implemented with priority queue, but then nearby queries was harder to realize.

 Dijkstra description
 --------------------
 See the Graph*.pdf

-We have a #Set newly discovered nodes #nodesToCheck.
+We have a #PrioQueue of newly discovered nodes #nodesToCheck.
 At the start it contains just "A", the source node.
 The algorithm iterates until all nodes of #nodesToCheck are processed.